LawrenceBaatjies/LawrenceBaatjies/README.md

-## <h3>I'm a Husband, Super-Dad, A Student Aspiring to become a Developer!!</h3>
+ <h3>I'm a Husband, Super-Dad, A Student Aspiring to become a Developer!!</h3>

 - 🔭 I just launched my first course: [Become A VS Code SuperHero!][JavaScript]!
 - 🌱 I’m currently learning {JavaScript Core-3}.
 - 👯 I’m looking to collaborate with other Student.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I love to Tattoo and play video games.
 -
 - <br />